3 1/2 lbs. sheep ribs

 Separate the ribs lengthwise and place to soak in cold water overnight.

-If you choose you can put the meat on a grill for about 15-20 minutes to crisp prior to serve.
+If you choose, you can put the meat on a grill for about 15-20 minutes to crisp prior to serving.

-One of the most common sides served with Pinnekjøtt is mashed swede or turnip.
+One of the most common sides served with Pinnekjøtt is mashed swede (rutabaga) or turnip.
 To prepare, cut the turnip into large pieces and boil until soft.
-Drain off the water and mash adding a Tbsp of butter and some of the cooking juice from the ribs until you reach the desired consistency.
+Drain off the water and mash with a tablespoon of butter and some of the cooking juice from the ribs until you reach the desired consistency.

 Boil the potatoes and carrots.